rguske/tmc-tko-lc/workshop/content/exercises/03-access-policies.md

 VMware Tanzu Mission Control uses secure-by-default, role-based access control (RBAC) to manage user permissions at each level of the hierarchical structure for your organization.
 Each object is protected by an access policy that defines who has access to that resource, and these policies are inherited down through the organizational hierarchy.

-Access policies can be managed at three levels:
+Access policies can be managed at four levels:

 * organization level
 * cluster group level
+* cluster level
 * workspace level.

 ***Managing Users and Groups***